Design Evolution

 Design 2: Crownshyness

 I was inspired by the crown shyness – the spacing in the canopy of trees.
 If you look up, you see that the crowns yield a little bit to each other.
-They create a gap to let the daylight in.
-There is a self protection through this, and also an altruistic behavior for other little vegetation.
+They create a gap to let the daylight in and also to prevent the potential spread of disease.
+There is a self protection through this, and also an altruistic behavior for other little vegetation below.

-With this design, I still need to provide a view out at human eye level, to create a transparent view out.
-So the top and bottom of the panel are thicker, for growing more microalgae, and the middle is much thinner and translucent, transparent, for the viewing experience.
+With this design, I still need to provide transparency at human eye level, to create a view out.
+For the microalgae, the system needs to provide a good growing environment with adequate light and air circulation.
+So the top and bottom of the panel are thicker, for growing more microalgae, and the middle is much thinner and transparent/translucent, for the viewing experience.

-The original intent was ultrasonic welding, which needs specialized equipment, a very high pitch frequency to weld two pieces into one.
+To create those view-out zones, the original intent was ultrasonic welding, which needs specialized equipment, creating a very high pitch frequency to weld two polycarbonate pieces into one.

 I was using half-inch thick polycarbonate.
-Two sheets would become just one sheet, a one-inch sheet of polycarbonate.
-The intent was to find a manufacturer who could do ultrasonic welding for us, and we spoke to a few, but then their machines were very small.
+Two sheets would become just one sheet, a one-inch sheet of polycarbonate for the view-out zone.
+The intent was to find a manufacturer who could do ultrasonic welding for us, and we spoke to a few, but their machines were very small.

-So the button is a mechanical connection to hold two sheets together without bulging.
-But the original design intent was very clear: two sheets of polycarbonate glued to each other as one piece.
+So mechanical connections (the bolts you see above) were introduced to hold two sheets together without bulging.
+But the original design intent was very clear: two sheets of polycarbonate combined into one piece.

 “Crownshyness” won the Bronze Award for Product Design in the 2025 Design Educates Awards.